What personal information do we hold?

 The Article also outlines our obligations around employment as well as the safeguarding of your fundamental rights.

 In addition, we rely on article 9(2)(h.)
-This relates to assessing your capacity to work as an OPCC employee.
+This relates to assessing your capacity to work.

 Schedule 1 part 1(1) and (2)(a) and (b) of the DPA 2018 relates to processing your information for the purposes of employment, assessment of work capacity and preventative or occupational medicine.